l3nz/say_cheez_ex/README.md

 - The current Git SHA that was built, when the last commit was made and by whom.
 - A set of properties aboz the current BEAM VM (architecture, word size, etc.)
 - The host name that this project was built on
+- The mix environment that this project was built in (e.g. "prod" or "dev" or "test")

 See https://hexdocs.pm/say_cheez_ex/SayCheezEx.html#info/1 for a full list.